gm340/test/README.md

 To run the program, do as follows(The execution procedures are consistent between the two directories):

-1.	cd /                     #after the /   is the directory where the program is stored
+1.cd /                     #after the /   is the directory where the program is stored

 2.make